NVIDIA-Merlin/Transformers4Rec/docs/source/model_definition.md

 ```

-### Sequence Masking
+## Sequence Masking
 Transformer architectures can be trained in different ways.
-Depending of the training method, there is a specific masking schema.
+Depending on the training method, there is a specific masking schema.
 The masking schema sets the items to be predicted (labels) and masks some positions of the sequence that cannot be used by the Transformer layers for prediction.
 Transformers4Rec currently supports the following training approaches, inspired by NLP:

 - **Causal LM (`masking="clm"`)** - Predicts the next item based on past positions of the sequence.
 Future positions are masked.
 - **Masked LM (`masking="mlm"`)** - Randomly select some positions of the sequence to be predicted, which are masked.
 The Transformer layer is allowed to use positions on the right (future information) during training.
 During inference, all past items are visible for the Transformer layer, which tries to predict the next item.